Rapptz/discord.py/docs/guide/topics/threads.rst

 Let's expand on our example from before by making it possible to name the thread.
 We can also switch to using the convenient :meth:`Message.create_thread` shortcut.

 .. code-block:: python3
+    :emphasize-lines: 3

     @bot.command()
     async def create_thread(ctx: commands.Context, *, thread_name: str):
-        thread = await ctx.message.create_thread(
+        thread = await ctx.message.create_thread(name=thread_name)
-            name=thread_name
-        )

         await thread.send(f"Hello from the {thread_name} thread!")

-and then we have our public thread:
+and then we have our public thread:-

 .. image:: /images/guide/threads/create_public_thread_param.png
-    :scale: 90

-As discussed before, we can see it from the thread list, even if we're not a member:
+As discussed before, we can see it from the thread list, even if we're not a member:-

 .. image:: /images/guide/threads/not_a_member.png
     :scale: 90